nbari/violetear-docs/post/allocs.md

 The router now is faster and static routes are 0% fat 🚀.

-There is still work in progress, who will think that behind a simple router; there is too much logic evolved.
-The experience so far has been very pleasant, learning and improving every day more about go and its niceties.
+There is still work in progress - who would think that behind a simple router there is too much logic involved.
+The experience so far has been very pleasant, learning and improving every day more about [Go](https://golang.org/) and its niceties.

 To make an even better improvement, any tips, comments or a review will be more than welcome 🙏